cooltions/CodingAssessment/README.md

  1. Ensure you have commited all your changes
  2. Run `git clean -xdf`
  3. Compress the solution source into a single archive
     i.
-Ensure the .git folder is oncluded in the archive
+Ensure the .git folder is included in the archive
  4. Email on through!

-### Working with legacy code
+### Excersise 1: Working with legacy code
 This will asses your ability to critique legacy code and improve it.
 Feel free to provide:
  - `/* inline comments */`